Penrose480/AskQueries/README.md

 # ubiquitous-eureka

-A project which answers questions text.
+A project which answers questions from text.

 ## Dependencies